jcblum/reprex-howto/reprex_newbie.md

 #### Before you begin

 Your goal in making a reproducible example is to demonstrate a problem you're having.
 So you'll need to start with an idea of what your example is trying to show people.
-Here are some common examples of things people use reproducible examples to demonstrate:
+Here are some common things people use reproducible examples to demonstrate:

 - Your code is producing an error message
 - Your code does not give you the result you expected